dd32/td-gh-ex/readme.txt

 === About the theme ===
-The featured posts area is based on "SmoothGallery".
+The featured posts is based on "SmoothGallery".
 This theme is built using CSS framework "Blueprint".